dazitzel/SignWritingLaTeX/README.md

 The 7-bit FSW strings have been tested extensively, because that's what I happen to be using.
 The Unicode FSW strings have not been tested.
 There's really no excuse for it, I just haven't bothered.

+## extractgloss

+This tool is not designed to be general purpose.
+It can be used if you happen to format a SignWritingLaTeX document just right.
+It's purpose is to find the glossary section of each supplement and spit out english/ASL pairs of words.

 # Building

 ```